SpellcraftAI/cli/packages/upg/README.md

       This will be solved in future versions, but for now, use **Copy** or **Save** to get it out of the CLI and execute it manually.

-  2. We know it is generally confusing to use.
-It will be made less dogshit over time.